dherault/serverless-offline/README.md

 ## Docker and Layers

 To use layers with serverless-offline, you need to have the `useDocker` option set to true.
-This can either be by using the `--useDocker` command, or in your serverless.yml like this:
+This can be done either by using the `--useDocker` command, or in your serverless.yml like this:

 ```yml
 custom: